Impact and Insights Report 2020/21

 Lastly, to ensure sustained impact, there are civil orders in place for key offenders and set policies and procedures prepared with partner agencies.
 This means that should the youth or the criminal peer groups come to attention again, police action will be much more effective and efficient.

 Police Constable Maria Redgwell,

 National Graduate Leadership Programme Participant, Kent Police.

 To build on the success of this work, discussions are ongoing with Dover District Council about long-term solutions such as the utilisation of noise barriers in the form of tree-lines, and the development of an off-road motorbike circuit to provide those with a passion for the sport a safe and legal way to enjoy this, away from residential areas.

-. and the Hawkinge Gazette which highlighted our multi- agency response and results to national and international audiences.
+This work was featured in articles by Motorcycle News, one of the largest news sources in the world for biking, as well as Kent Online2. and the Hawkinge Gazette which highlighted our multi- agency response and results to national and international audiences.
 The coverage of this work has been positively recognised by those who use motorbikes legally and legitimately, as well as by our local communities.